Verify PHX Environment Group Check

 item:

-name: Environment pxd-ubuntu-devtop → test, development
+name: Environment pxd-ubuntu-devtop → development, linux

 resource_group: 0_bootstrap